Six ways to check if an Android app is safe to download

 Reviews, therefore, when viewed with the right eye, are one of the most important things to check when downloading a new application.
 It is not enough just how many stars an application has, but you should proceed with the comments and even the bad comments and complaints.

-If more than one or two people warn that the app is a scam or contains malicious content, pay attention.
-Even if the comments are vaguely exaggerated, like “he broke it for me me”, it's better to be safe than sorry.
+If more than one or two people warn that the application is fraudulent or contains malicious information, be careful.
+Even if the comments are vaguely exaggerated, such as "my phone broke", it is better to be safe than sorry afterwards.

 If the app has a lot of good reviews, look to see how similar these reviews are.
 Usually, fake reviews are short, enthusiastic comments with general statements.
 For example, “The best app!
 I like it very much".
 They usually do not point out any specific features.